jeantessier/advent-of-code-2024/day17/README.md

 The `7,5` instruction (`cdv B`) shifts the value from `Register C` by a number of bits given by `Register B` and copies them to `Register A`.
 It preserves the lower bits of `Register A`.

+At the end of the program, we know `Register A` is `0` because the last instruction, the jump, didn't jump and caused the `HALT`.
+We also know that `Register B` is also `0` because the last thing we did was output that register and the last output value is `0`.
+That leaves `Register C`.
+We also know that at the beginning of the program, `Register B` and `Register C` were initialized to `0`.
+So, reversing the program should drive these registers to `0`.